 If, during the appeal, the Benefit Program considers, relies upon or generates any new or additional evidence, you will be provided free of charge with copies of that evidence before a notice of denial is issued.
 You will have an opportunity to respond before our timeframe for issuing a notice of denial expires.
 Additionally, if the Benefit Program decides to issue a final denial based on a new or additional rationale, you will be provided that rationale free of charge before the final notice of denial is issued.
-You will have an opportunity to respond before our timeframe for issuing a notice of denial before our timeframe for issuing a notice of denial expires.
+You will have an opportunity to respond before our timeframe for issuing a notice of denial based on a new or additional rationale, you will be provided that rationale free of charge before the final notice of denial is issued.
+You will have an opportunity to respond before our timeframe for issuing a notice of denial expires.